-Matrix-free NGD implementations have already been explored for specific metrics in \cite{jnini_gauss-newton_2024,zeng_competitive_2022}, but none of these works address the ill-conditioning of the Gramian, which hampers CG convergence in practice.
-To address this bottleneck, our work bridges NGD with Randomized Numerical Linear Algebra (RandNLA), whose use in Machine Learning is well-established \cite{frangella_sketchysgd_2024,derezinski_recent_2024,udell_randomized_2023}.
+While matrix-free NGD implementations have been explored for specific metrics \cite{jnini_gauss-newton_2024,zeng_competitive_2022}, none of these prior works address the inherent ill-conditioning of the Gramian, which severely hampers CG convergence in practice.
+To overcome this bottleneck, our work bridges NGD with RandNLA, whose use in Machine Learning is well-established \cite{frangella_sketchysgd_2024,derezinski_recent_2024,udell_randomized_2023}.
 Randomized Nystr{\"o}m preconditioning \cite{frangella_randomized_2023} has been applied to PINNs in \cite{rathore_challenges_2024}, but only as a final stage after Adam and L-BFGS, and applying the Nystr{\"o}m approximation, designed for symmetric positive semidefinite matrices, to the Hessian, which may be indefinite.
-RandNLA has been applied to NGD in the contemporaneous and independent work \cite{mckay_near-optimal_2025}, but there RandNLA is used in the so-called sketch-and-solve paradigm, whereas we employ it to construct a preconditioner.
-Moreover, in that work the Nystr{\"o}m approximation is not employed even if the Gramian is symmetric positive semidefinite, and the approach is not fully matrix-free.
+Randomized techniques have been applied to NGD \cite{mckay_near-optimal_2025,guzman-cordero_improving_2025} in the so-called sketch-and-solve paradigm, whereas we employ them to construct a preconditioner.
 Alternative notions of preconditioning, where the preconditioner is embedded into the loss function, are explored in \cite{liu_preconditioning_2024,badia_finite_2024}.
 Kronecker-Factored Approximate Curvature (K-FAC) \cite{dangel_kronecker-factored_2024} has also been used to approximate the Gramian \cite{dangel_kronecker-factored_2024}, but not as a preconditioner, and it requires problem-specific adaptations.